This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Mexico.

 Are there any restrictions on who can own real estate?

 In Mexico, foreign individuals and entities cannot acquire direct ownership of land located in a strip of 50 kilometres along the coastline and 100 kilometres along the borders (“Restricted Zone”, which covers almost 40% of the entire national territory).

 Likewise, Mexican corporations with foreign investment cannot acquire direct ownership of land in the Restricted Zone for residential purposes.
 If, however, the land is used for other non-residential purposes (i.e. commercial, industrial, timesharing or tourism activities), the acquisition by a Mexican entity with foreign investment is permitted upon filing a notice with the Ministry of Foreign Affairs.

 Foreigners who want to acquire rights in real property located within the Restricted Zone may do so through a leasehold interest (as tenants) or through a Mexican trust.
 The trust is a commonly used vehicle where the trustee (a Mexican financial institution) acquires title to the real property for the benefit of the foreigners (beneficiaries), who are entitled to use, enjoy, occupy, possess and obtain proceeds from the real property according to the terms and conditions set forth in the trust agreement.
 Mexican trusts created for these purposes may not exceed 50 years, but the term can be extended upon request to the Ministry of Foreign Affairs.

 Outside the Restricted Zone, foreigners can directly own real estate subject only to obtaining a permit from the Ministry of Foreign Affairs.

-Likewise, religious associations, charities and good will associations can only own real estate which is essential for their specific purpose.
-Financial institutions are also limited to own direct title to real estate which is essential for their specific purpose.
+Likewise, religious associations, charities and good will associations can only own real estate that is essential for their specific purpose.
+Financial institutions are also limited to own direct title to real estate that is essential for their specific purpose.